 When living light should kiss it?

 As for the play’s actual politics—not the pragmatic politics provided in Holinshed and discarded by Shakespeare, nor the revolutionary politics we can read into the drama after having hallucinated over Hegel—we certainly find a prescient portrayal of a society under tyranny.
-The total collapse of social trust (“There’s daggers in men’s smiles”) created a dictator with a spy in every noble house, as King Macbeth has, is evoked brilliantly—nowhere more than when Malcolm tries Macduff’s ethical character by claiming that he will prove a king almost as evil as Macbeth if Macduff helps him attain the throne.
+The total collapse of social trust (“There’s daggers in men’s smiles”) created by a dictator who keeps a spy in every noble house, as King Macbeth does, is evoked brilliantly—nowhere more than when Malcolm tries Macduff’s ethical character by claiming that he will prove to be a king almost as evil as Macbeth if Macduff helps him attain the throne.
 The obdurately good Macduff passes the test, but its necessity under tyranny is Shakespeare’s point.
 Another political thesis the poet argues, more subtly and in advance of its deeper exploration in Coriolanus, is that valiantly murderous soldiers like Macbeth may be a danger to the liberty of the states they serve.
 A state that lives by violence may be fated to die by it too.